• Skip to primary navigation

 Making the sauce

-1. In the same pan where you cooked the fish, cut the tomatoes in slices, add the basil and let it stew at medium to low temperature.
+1. In the same pan where you cooked the fish, stir-fry the garlic cloves

 Putting it all together

-4. Add the cooked pasta into the pan and stir
+Add the cooked pasta to the pan and stir

-5. Serve and add pepper or hot chilli if you like spicy food
+Serve and add pepper or hot chili flakes if you like spicy food

 • Use San Marzano tomatoes and long eggplants